k2view-academy/K2View-Academy/articles/19_Broadway/03_broadway_actor.md

 A Broadway  **Actor** represents an action that is executed on a [Stage](19_broadway_flow_stages.md) of the [Broadway flow](02a_broadway_flow_overview.md) to get input parameters and return output parameters.
 For example, reading a file, creating a table, parsing an object or concatenating a string.

-Broadway offers a number of [built-in Actors](04_built_in_actor_types.md) which address a wide range of predefined activities that can be added to Broadway flows.
+Broadway offers a number of [built-in Actors](04_built_in_actor_types.md) that address a wide range of predefined activities that can be added to Broadway flows.

 When a flow requires business logic that is not supported by a built-in Actor, a **JavaScript** Actor can be used which executes the JavaScript code provided in the **script** [Input parameter](/articles/19_Broadway/03_broadway_actor_window.md#data-input-parameters).
 Alternatively, you can use the **LuFunction** Actor to invoke Java functions or build your own Java Actor.